vacu9708/Tools-etc/spring/Basic/readme.md

 - **Controller**: refers to a component responsible for routing incoming requests, invoking the service associated with a specific URL, and generating responses to the View.
 - **Service**: is responsible for the business logic for the **Controller** to use.
 - **Model**: represents the structure of the application's data and includes a repository layer.
 - **Repository**: belongs to the **Model** layer and acts as an intermediary between the Model and the database.
-The Repository layer provides an interface for manipulating data.
+The Repository layer serves as an interface for manipulating data.
 (Create, Read, Update, Delete)
 - **View**: is responsible for rendering the data passed by the Controller

 ![image](https://user-images.githubusercontent.com/67142421/223227356-59a2489a-7cba-4ce4-918e-96aab28311d9.png)